maciejmikosik/quackery/main/doc/documentation.md

 # running

-To run all tests in test tree, you would need to traverse the tree, visit each `Case` and run its body by invoking `Body.run()`, then catch `Throwable` if test failed and prepare some kind of report.
+To run all tests in test tree, you would need to traverse the tree, visit each `Story` and run its script by invoking `Script.run()`, then catch `Throwable` if test failed and prepare some kind of report.
 Luckily `org.quackery.run.Runners` provides methods for automating it.
 Additionally, it contains helper methods that allow you to control things like concurrency or test isolation.

 The simplest way to run tests is calling `run(test)`.
-It runs each `Case` eagerly (which may take some time) and caches results.
+It runs each `Story` eagerly (which may take some time) and caches results.
 It returns a test identical to argument, with the same tree structure and names.
-The only difference is that invoking `Body.run()` of any `Case` from the returned tree returns/throws cached result immediately.
+The only difference is that invoking `Script.run()` of any `Story` from the returned tree returns/throws cached result immediately.

 ### concurrency

 To run tests concurrently call `concurrent(test)` method.
-It starts `Executor` that uses all available processors and schedules tasks for running each `Case`.
+It starts `Executor` that uses all available processors and schedules tasks for running each `Story`.
 While executor keeps working, method returns immediately (does not block).
 To block until executor finishes running tests, use `run(concurrent(test))`.
 If you don't like configuration of default executor you can provide you own calling `run(in(executor, test))` instead.

 ### isolation

 All tests run in the same jvm and it's possible for them to share state and affect each other.
 Most of the time it's undesirable, so you want to isolate them.

 Sometimes your project's production code (the code you test) loads bytecode dynamically.
 Running many tests that loads bytecode as a side-effect can cause problems.
 Bytecode loaded by one test can be visible to another test resulting in namespace collisions.
 This can be prevented by decorating tests using `classLoaderScoped(test)`.
-It makes each `Case` to have different context `ClassLoader` (original one being parent).
+It makes each `Story` to have different context `ClassLoader` (original one being parent).
 We made an assumption here, that you load bytecode using `Thread.currentThread().getContextClassLoader()`.
 If you use custom loading policy (which you shouldn't!), isolating test from each other might be impossible.

 Using `ThreadLocal` is popular way to avoid synchronization issues for static resources that don't need to be global (cache, network connections pool, etc.).
 If `ThreadLocal` reference is static, then running 2 tests using the same thread makes one test affecting the other.
-To isolate them use `threadScoped(test)` which makes each `Case` to be run in different thread.
+To isolate them use `threadScoped(test)` which makes each `Story` to be run in different thread.
 This does not make them run concurrently, because original thread joins new thread (blocks until new thread finishes).

 ### timeout

 Tests can take a long time to finish.
 Sometimes they can take forever because of buggy code.
 You can limit maximum time they have using `timeout(duration, test)`.
-If `Case` takes longer than specified `duration`, then `Case` is interrupted.
+If `Story` takes longer than specified `duration`, then `Story` is interrupted.
 Tested code is responsive to interruption if it blocks on method throwing `InterruptedException` or if it checks interruption flag `Thread.interrupted()` manually.
-If code is responsive to interruption, then `Body.run()` is aborted and `InterruptedException` is propagated as test result.
-If code is not responsive to interruption then `Body.run()` call has to block until test finishes.
+If code is responsive to interruption, then `Script.run()` is aborted and `InterruptedException` is propagated as test result.
+If code is not responsive to interruption then `Script.run()` call has to block until test finishes.
 However result of this finished test is ignored and `InterruptedException` is being thrown instead.

 ### expecting exception